Dscano/learn-asciidoc/p4-spec-next/README-madoko-to-asciidoc-notes.md

 level list item level, is not parsed as desired by AsciiDoctor.
 Learn how to do this in AsciiDoc, if it is possible.

+Former problem: In Section 6.1 "Very Simple Switch Architecture" there are some list items with code blocks embedded in the middle of text, and there was a special syntax in Madoko to make the text after the code block indented inside the list item as the text before the code block was.
+I do not yet know how to do that in AsciiDoc, if it provides a way.
+In Madoko, such lines consist of only the backslash character `\`.

-Answer: I found one answer on how to do this here:
+Answer: I found one answer on how to fix both of the above former problems, here:

 + https://docs.asciidoctor.org/asciidoc/latest/lists/continuation/#enclose-in-open-block